Bob Sutton (American football): Atlanta Falcons

 In February 2019, the Atlanta Falcons named Sutton a Senior Assistant.

 Jacksonville Jaguars

 Sutton became the senior defensive assistant of the Jacksonville Jaguars during the 2023 season.
 He, along with several other defensive staff members, were fired after the season.

 Personal life

 Sutton earned his physical education degree from Eastern Michigan University.
+Sutton's time leading Army during the 1995 season were profiled in detail by John Feinstein in his 1996 book 'A Civil War', about the Army–Navy Rivalry.
 He and his wife, Debbie, have a son, a daughter, and three grandchildren.